 Another good option for brides to be is jewelry.
-You can wear an effortless hairstyle and add a piece of jewelry that turns into a princess.
-Just be sure not to apply a lot of sparkly stone hat, which may look tacky.
+You can wear an effortless hairstyle and add a piece of jewelry that turns you into a princess.
+Just be sure not to apply a lot of sparkly stone hats, which may look tacky.

 On the wedding day, we know we will have to give up everything for a flawless look.
 So why not straighten tight natural curls and turn them into a more elegant down-do hairstyle.